Many thanks to Cameron from The Singers Corner for providing this guest post. Learn more about the author at the end of the post.

 You may be anxious to become the next big star on The Voice or be discovered on Youtube, but something as technical as guitar playing and singing requires time.

-Regardless of your level of ability in either playing the guitar or singing, bridging the two is difficult, and as such, you need to start with the basics.
+Regardless of your level of ability in either playing the guitar or singing, bridging the two is difficult, and as such, you need to start with easy guitar songs.
 Don’t immediately try to jump into a song from “Queen,” or the “Beatles.”
 Start with simple rhythms and simple structures.

 Even something as easy as “Happy Birthday,” could be an excellent starting point for you to become used to using your fingers and voice at the same time.
 You have to build up your comfort with being able to strum and sing at the same time.